trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

   > Generally HSTS is a way for websites to tell browsers that the connection should only ever be encrypted.
 This prevents MITM attacks, downgrade attacks, sending plain text cookies and session ids.
 The correct implementation of HSTS is an additional security mechanism in accordance with the principle of multilayer security (defense in depth).

+  > This header is great for performance because it instructs the browser to do the HTTP to HTTPS redirection client-side, without ever touching the network.

   > The header indicates for how long a browser should unconditionally refuse to take part in unsecured HTTP connection for a specific domain.